 As Eddie commented: “you can imagine the pride I felt in working on a design of this significance, for what is an important period property.
 The vicarage is a unique house and with the abbey located nearby, the design had to be perfectly in-keeping and sympathetic with its surroundings.”

-The traditional orangery design well complements the client’s period brick property, allowing them to feel closer to their beautiful garden and allowing views of the river and the abbey.
+The traditional orangery design well complements the client’s period brick property, allowing them to feel closer to their beautiful garden and providing views of the river and the abbey.

 The large lantern roof, along with the almost full height windows and doors, allows large amounts of natural light in, providing a wonderful ambience to the interior.
 As the interior images show, the space allows plenty of space for dining, with the occasional chairs well situated to take in the views.